apacheignite/documentation/odbc-driver/getting-started-18.md

   "title": "Cluster Configuration"
 }
 [/block]
 ODBC driver is treated as a dynamic library on Windows and a shared object on Linux.
-An application does not load it directly and instead it uses Driver Manager API which in its own way loads and unloads ODBC drivers whenever it's needed.
+An application does not load it directly.
+Instead, it uses a Driver Manager API that loads and unloads ODBC drivers whenever required.

 Internally, Ignite ODBC driver uses TCP protocol to connect to an Ignite cluster.
-The connection works over Ignite component called `OdbcProcessor`.
-By default `OdbcProcessor` is not enabled and not started when an Ignite node is being launched​.
-To enable the processor you need to set `OdbcConfiguration` in your `IgniteConfiguration`:
+The connection works over an Ignite component called `OdbcProcessor`.
+By default, `OdbcProcessor` is not enabled and not started when an Ignite node is being launched​.
+To enable the processor, you need to set the `OdbcConfiguration` property in your `IgniteConfiguration`:
 [block:code]
 {
   "codes": [